chenxuhao/GraphAIBench/src/compressing/README.md

 ```

 ### using prefix sums compressed subgraphs
 Here, we have a `config.txt` that has four lines, one line for each subgraph that should have *true* if move to uva, *false* if leave in-memory.
 The lines are in order of top degree, high degree, medium degree, and low degree subgraphs respectively.
 Note that there are four partitions in this code but only two subgraphs (just low $G_{l}$ and high $G_{h}$) in our paper.
 This is because of a prior implementation with more subgraphs, but now subgraphs medium, high, and top are all encoded and decoded the same to make up $G_{h}$ in the paper.
+The line `std::ifstream file("/home/mcai1/GraphAIBench/src/compressing/config.txt");` in `gpu_vbyte_warp.cu` should be changed with the correct path this config file is stored in.

 The below commands are for loading in pre-saved subgraphs.
 For details on how to save subgraphs, go to section on saving subgraphs.
 Flags `-l`, `-h`, `-u` must match degree thresholds from when graphs were originally made, and can be found in the saved file names.
 ```